codicoop/boilerplate_django/README.md

 not created.
 In that situation, if you want to create the superuser using those settings instead of running the Django's `createsuperuser` command, you can use `auto_superuser`.

+# Warning about python packages and tests

+If you need to split an admin.py or models.py file into multiple files using the python packages technique (which is, you create a folder called `admin` with a `__init__.py` file, and in this file you import the admin classes), beware of two problems:

+a.
+When running tests it will probably raise an `AlreadyRegistered` exception because of the reasons explained [here](https://medium.com/@michal.bock/fix-weird-exceptions-when-running-django-tests-f58def71b59a).
+b.
+Ruff will not accept the imports in the `__init__` file unless you make them explicit re-imports, like this:

+    from .base_admin import ModelAdmin as ModelAdmin